leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

 **Complexity Analysis**

-Time complexity : O*(*n*3).
+Time complexity : `O(n^3)`.

 #### Approach 2: Sliding Window.

 **Intuition**

-The naive approach is very straightforward.
+1. The naive approach is very straightforward.
 But it is too slow.
 So how can we optimize it?

-if there exist a  subString  S(i,j)  respond to  the index i  to j-1 and it is already checked to have no duplicate characters, we only need to check current character S[j] is already in subString S[i,j]  or not.
+2. if there exist a  `subString  S(i,j)`  respond to  the index `i`  to `j-1` and it is already checked to have no duplicate characters, we only need to check current character `S[j]` is already in `subString S[i,j]`  or not.

-It`s easy to think about to use a Hash Set as a Sliding window,(Sliding  window reduce the Checking time cost to  O(1) )
+3. It`s easy to think about to use a Hash Set as a Sliding window,(Sliding  window reduce the Checking time cost to  `O(1)` )

 **Algorithm**

-Sliding window has two pointer, Left pointer .right pointer, using this two point to maintain a window [*i*,*j*) (left-closed, right-open). and hash Set can be the container of Sliding window
+1. Sliding window has two pointer, Left pointer .right pointer,
+2. using this two point to maintain a `window [i,j) (left-closed, right-open).`
+3. and hash Set can be the container of Sliding window

 ```C++
 class Solution{